TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

+1. Upgrades from the dead - Dead players can upgrade someone's held weapon
+1. Pack-a-Punch Intensifies - Upgrades everyone's held weapon every 60 seconds
+1. Pack-a-Punch for all! - Upgrades the weapon you're holding
 1. RELEASE THE PLANES! - Spawns many paper planes
 1. It's Breeh! - Everyone becomes an adorable sheep...
 1. MEDIC! - Everyone's either a paramedic, hypnotist or mad scientist!
 1. Joke's on you! - Killed players respawn as jesters
-1. Paranoia - Lets spectators play horror sounds on living players
-1. Randomness Ghostifies - Spectators vote to trigger randomats!
-1. Get No-Scoped! - 360 no scope AWPs only!

 # Randomats